devzery/devzery-ui-testcase-generator/README.md

 ## Outline

-This tool helps create well-defined and well-structured functional testcases based on the provided HTML content.
-This tool uses a crew of AI-agents to interpret the recieved HTML data, percieve UI components and features, understands, uses, and then curates a list of well-defined testcases.
+This tool helps create well-defined and well-structured functional test cases based on the provided HTML content.
+This tool uses a crew of AI agents to interpret the received HTML data, perceive UI components and features, understand, use, and then curate a list of well-defined test cases.

 This tool is built using Flask and communicates with the CrewAI workload to manage cooperation across an agentic crew.
-Also it uses a variety of additional libraries, such as BeautifulSoup, to parse and clean provided HTML content.
+Also, it uses a variety of additional libraries, such as BeautifulSoup, to parse and clean provided HTML content.

 ## Features

 - **Compatibility** : This tool is compatible with any of the **Langchain Supported Models**

-- **Identification of Functionality** : As per the structure of the provided HTML, the tool understands the expected usecase and also keeping the context of webapp intact and even considers the possible user-interactions and prospects.
+- **Identification of Functionality** : As per the structure of the provided HTML, the tool understands the expected use case and also keeps the context of the web app intact, and even considers the possible user interactions and prospects.

-- **TestCase Generation** : Based upon all the different componets of HTML corpus comes a set of well-defined fucntional testcases.The AI agents understand crucial points like navigational flows, edgecases, user auths and access, data manipulation operations and dynamic content handling.
+- **TestCase Generation** : Based upon all the different components of the HTML corpus comes a set of well-defined functional test cases.
+The AI agents understand crucial points like navigational flows, cases, user auths and access, data manipulation operations, and dynamic content handling.

-- **Handling for Roles and Permissions** : The tool considers into account the user's roles and various levels of approval and access.
+- **Handling for Roles and Permissions** : The tool takes into account the user's roles and various levels of approval and access.

-- **Edge Cases** : The boundary conditions and potential edgecases are percieved.
+- **Edge Cases** : The boundary conditions and potential edge cases are perceived.

 - **Output**: A JSON schema is defined as illustrated.
-The final output consists a well-structrued JSON following the shown schema.
+The final output consists of a well-structured JSON following the shown schema.

 ```json
     {